• Skip to content

 • The judgement process in architectural design competitions as a deliberative communicative practice

-I have three more PhD students at different stages of their studies working on:
+I have two more PhD students at different stages of their studies working on smart cities.

 I am interested in taking on new PhD students in following areas: